 Consumers are voting with their dollars.
 No demand, no supply.
 Stop buying crap so companies will stop making crap.
 Also, we already have everything that we’ve ever wanted.
 We just need to use them, lest they become useless.
 Be cautious of greenwashing too.
 When in doubt, don’t buy it.

-In 2018, I decided to go on a Zero Waste journey by applying the 5R principals in my life, switching from head to toes, one step at a time.
+In 2018, I decided to go on a Zero Waste journey by applying the 5R principles in my life, switching from head to toes, one step at a time.
 I’ve also committed to zero shopping on new fashion items, especially fast fashion.
-Extremely challenging for a self-confessed shopaholic, hoarder, and collector, but I knew I needed a radical change to myself first before I can change the world.
+Extremely challenging for a self-confessed shopaholic, hoarder, and collector, but I knew I needed a radical change to myself first before I could change the world.
 I embraced this change.